Consent agendas: A time-conscious board member’s best friend

 Use a consent agenda wisely

+It’s important that consent agendas don’t become a place to bury bad news.
 Make sure that routine items are truly non-controversial.
-Otherwise, they will become an excuse for not fulfilling board duties.
-Such cases took place recently.
+Otherwise, they could become an excuse for not fulfilling board duties and this has serious ramifications

-Public organizations should also consult lawyers before adopting consent agendas to ensure they comply with open meeting laws.
+Public organizations should not only scrutinize what is truly non-controversial, they should also consult lawyers before adopting consent agendas to ensure they comply with open meeting laws.

-There is both a time and place for consent agendas — but when used soundly, they promote time efficiency and prioritize what’s most critical to an organization.
+There is both a time and place for consent agendas — but when used soundly, they improve efficiency and prioritize what’s most critical to an organization.

-Boards can also consider board management software a reliable investment in productive meetings. iDeals Board will help you easily create, distribute, amend, and vote for digital agendas.
-You will have complete control over attendance, meeting minutes, and user activity, like votes and motions.
+Board management software is a reliable way of creating more productive meetings. iDeals Board will help you easily create, distribute, amend, and vote for digital agendas.
+With complete control over attendance, meeting minutes, and user activity, like votes and motions, all the necessary information is clearly presented in one place, ready for use by any approved party, whenever they need it.

 FAQs